 Preparation of Naan Bread with Greek Yogurt

-In a bowl, pour the ingredients in this sequence: first flour and yeast and give a quick mix, then add Greek yogurt, water, and salt.
+In a bowl, pour the ingredients in this sequence: first flour and yeast, and give a quick stir, then add Greek yogurt, water, and salt.

-Start mixing with your hands (or with a spoon if you prefer) and when the dough has well-incorporated water and yogurt, pour it onto the pastry board and work it for about 10 minutes (don’t worry if it doesn’t come out perfectly smooth, that’s normal!), form a ball and place it in a bowl covered with plastic wrap to rise for about 3 hours (it won’t grow much, that’s also normal!).
+Start mixing with your hands (or with a spoon if you prefer).
+Once the dough has incorporated water and yogurt well, place it on the work surface and knead for about 10 minutes (don’t worry if it doesn’t become perfectly smooth, that’s normal!).
+Form a ball and place it in a bowl covered with plastic wrap to rise for about 3 hours (it won’t grow much, and that’s normal too!).

-After 3 hours, take the dough, divide it into 4 equal parts, and with each part, do a few rounds of folds and shape it into a ball (at this point the dough will have become nicely smooth!), cover with plastic wrap and let it rest for 40/45 minutes.
+After 3 hours, take the dough, divide it into 4 equal parts, and fold each part a few times to shape it into a ball (at this point, the dough will become nice and smooth!).
+Cover with plastic wrap and let rest for 40-45 minutes.

-After the rest, turn on the stove on a very high flame and heat the pan very well, meanwhile, roll out each of the 4 balls with the rolling pin, you shouldn’t roll them out too thin but leave them with a thickness of 1/8 to 3/16 inches.
+After resting, turn on the stove to a very high heat and heat the pan very well.
+Meanwhile, roll out each of the 4 balls with the rolling pin; do not roll them out too thin, but leave them about 1/8 inch thick.

-When the pan is very hot, place 1 naan bread at a time inside, wait about 1 minute, turn with tongs, and cook on the opposite side for about 1 minute (it is well cooked when it forms the typical brown spots (like a flatbread) and puffs up slightly), continue like this until all the dough is finished.
-Voilà, you’re done!
+When the pan is hot, place 1 naan bread at a time inside, wait about 1 minute, turn with the tongs, and cook on the other side for another minute (it’s well-cooked when it forms classic brown spots (similar to a flatbread) and puffs up slightly).
+Continue this way until all the dough is used.
+Voila, you’re done!
 Now your Naan Bread is ready to be enjoyed in all its soft goodness!

 Tips

-To serve this amazing Naan Bread with Greek yogurt, you can dress it with a sauce made of oil, salt, and chopped parsley, and if you like, you can add minced garlic as well.
+To serve this amazing Naan Bread with Greek yogurt, you can season it with a sauce made of oil, salt, and chopped parsley.
+If you like, you can also add minced garlic.

 You can use it to accompany a good meat stew with potatoes.

-You can use it like a flatbread, fill it with what you love most (vegetables, cold cuts, cheeses, etc.), fold it, and heat it in the pan for 2 minutes!
+You can use it like a flatbread, fill it with your favorite ingredients (vegetables, cold cuts, cheese, etc.), fold it, and heat it in the pan for 2 minutes!

-You can store it in the freezer once cold to always have a nice stock available.
+You can store it in the freezer once it is cold, so you always have a nice supply available.